RefilweSethunya/My-AWS-re-Start-Journey-2025/awsrestart-main/foundations-linux-and-python/python-labs/python-lab-2.md

 3. Created Python Exercise File
    - In the AWS Cloud9 IDE, File > New From Template > Python File.
    - File > Save As > NumericDataTypes.py
-4. Accessed the terminal session
+4. Started the terminal shell
+   - In the AWS Cloud9 IDE > Selected the (+) icon > New Terminal
-   - Start the Python shell and displayed the present working directory:
+   - Displayed the present working directory and located NumericDataTypes.py file:
      ``` bash
      pwd
      ```
-5. Using the Python shell
-   - Start Python shell
+     ``` bash
+     ls
+     ```
+   - In this terminal shell a python shell can be started by running:
      ``` python
      python3
      ```
-   - Issued Numeric Commands
+   - Practices using the python shell by issuing Numeric Commands:
+     - Input the following code and confirm output is 4:
      ``` python
      2+2
      ```
+     - Input the following code and confirm output is 2:
      ```python
      4-2
      ```
+     - Input the following code and confirm output is 4:
      ``` python
      2*2
      ```
+     - Input the following code and confirm output is 2.0:
      ``` python
      4/2
      ```
+     -  Input the following to exit python shell:
-     ```
+     ``` python
      quit()
      ```
 6. Introducing the int data type